emoncms/MyHomeEnergyPlanner/tests/readme.md

 Include their location in your PATH environment variable (/etc/environment)

+This setup was originally made using node v.8.15 and there have been problems with newer versions.
+If your node version is different (`node -v`) you can use nvm to change it.
-The tests use node v.8.15 If you are using a newer version you can use nvm.
-Follow instructions on how [to install](https://github.com/creationix/nvm/blob/master/README.md) it
+Follow instructions on how [to install nvm](https://github.com/creationix/nvm/blob/master/README.md).
-Install node v8.15 `nvm install 6.14.4`, run `nvm use node 8.15` (only affects your current terminal)
+Then install node v8.15 `nvm install 8.15`, run `nvm use node 8.15` (only affects your current terminal).

 ## To run the tests
 First start the selenium server